AliElSaleh/RiftBuild/README.md

 Below are forks of a few open-source projects that I've translated from CMake (and other build systems) to Rift Build.
 They can be built with just a single `riftbuild` call on the terminal at the project root directory.

 They work on Windows, macOS and Linux (where appropriate).

+Note: I still need to sync some of these forks to the latest and update the .build files accordingly.
+So some may be broken in the meantime while in this beta phase.

 | Project                                                         |                                    |
 |-----------------------------------------------------------------|------------------------------------|